stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/05-expose-app/expose-app.md

     ![review-route](images/review-route.png)

-Here you can see the route and the service that is accociated to it.
+Here you can see the route and the service that is associated with it.

 1. At the end of the route add `/api/review/329199`